reiddraper/reiddraper.com/_posts/2011-03-28-jekyll-test.md

 here is even more.
 Wow, does this post seem to just keep going on forever?

+## Now for a second section

+Some thoughts on this code right here...

 {% highlight ruby %}
 def hello()
   puts "hello"
 end

+## A Third section might be nice

 {% endhighlight %}